 The most common cause of chronic venous insufficiency is

 A blood clot may cause chronic venous insufficiency because scar tissue from the clot may damage the valves in the veins.
-Because deep vein thrombosis is sometimes called phlebitis, chronic venous insufficiency can be called postphlebitic syndrome.
+Some people may then develop post-thrombotic syndrome, which is chronic venous insufficiency with symptoms.

 Other risk factors for chronic venous insufficiency include

 Sitting or standing for long periods